Moriangomomanyi/alx-pre_course/0x01-git/README.md

-am moving on well guys
+Am moving on well guys.